 open house is a research and design studio in Berlin.
 It focusses on design criteria conveying connections between man and environment in architectural language.
 In research and design projects in teaching and practice these criteria are tested and elaborated.

 founder Florentine Sack is a freelance architect, theorist and author.

-Currently she is also associate curator, co-editor and moderator at MakeCity Festival 2018, Berlin, Germany’s biggest trans-sectoral festival for architecture and urban alternatives.
+Recently she has been associate curator, editor and moderator at MakeCity Festival 2018, Berlin, Germany’s biggest trans-sectoral festival for architecture and urban alternatives.
 She has been lecturer at diverse Universities in Europe, including a guest professorship at UdK Berlin, 2009.
 Her research has been published in books and magazines and public talks at international events like Venice Architecture Biennale 2012.